-- Doctoral learners must meet the degree requirements of the degree in which they graduate. - Requirements include earning the total number of credits required by the program, meeting content requirements, and - For CDS: Approval of a dissertation by the committee and the Dean as demonstrated by a signed D-80 document (See Appendix A) - For CONHCP: A signed Direct Practice Improvement Project for DNP learners and a minimum of 1000 Practice Immersion Hours - If learners fail to meet any of the program requirements, a degree will not be conferred until the requirements are met. - Doctoral learners must also have at least a cumulative 3.0 GPA.
+- Doctoral learners must meet the degree requirements of the degree in which they graduate. - Requirements include earning the total number of credits required by the program, meeting content requirements, and - For CDS: Approval of a dissertation by the committee and the Dean as demonstrated by a signed D-80 document (See Appendix A) - Graduation requirements for the DNP program include completion of the Quality Improvement (QI) or Internal Review Board (IRB) process, Academic Quality Review (AQR) 1 and 2 completion, chair and content expert approval and have met the minimum of 1000 Practice Immersion Hours prior to meeting eligibility.
+DNP Learners that are deficient hours or have a final manuscript deemed "not ready" for Dean review at the end of the program may require additional extension courses to meet programmatic requirements prior to Dean approval. - If learners fail to meet any of the program requirements, a degree will not be conferred until the requirements are met. - Doctoral learners must also have at least a cumulative 3.0 GPA.